-Basement foundations include a full basement, which is typically a seven or eight-foot area below-ground.
-Basements are finished or unfinished, either providing storage and easy access to utilities or additional living space below the first floor.
+Basement foundations include a full basement, typically a seven or eight-foot area below-ground.
+Basements are finished or unfinished, providing storage and easy access to utilities or additional living space below the first floor.

-Basements typically use a slab as the floor and either poured concrete or concrete blocks as walls that enclose the space.
+Basements typically use a slab as the floor and poured concrete or concrete blocks as walls enclosing the space.

 Unfortunately, foundation damage is prevalent in New York, and many issues cost thousands of dollars to repair.
-As such, understanding how to identify problems and the costs associated with fixing them is crucial, especially when purchasing a home.
+Understanding how to identify problems and the costs associated with fixing them is crucial, especially when purchasing a home.

 Foundation cracks are the most common type of foundation damage in New York.
-Gaps appear in nearly all foundations, but the severity varies significantly from type to type.
+Gaps appear in nearly all foundations, but the severity varies significantly from style to type.

 Thin vertical cracks on your foundation walls or spreading out over the surface of your slab are typically from the normal settling of the concrete.
-These usually don’t suggest structural damage.
-They often don’t require any repair.
-Many homeowners choose to seal them — for an average of around $300 per crack — to keep water out.
+These usually don’t suggest structural damage, and they often don’t require any repair.
+To keep water out, many homeowners choose to seal them — for an average of around $300 per crack.

 Horizontal cracks on crawlspace or basement walls are much more severe issues.
 They develop from hydrostatic pressure when the clay-rich soil in New York gets saturated and expands.
-Horizontal cracks indicate structural damage and usually cost between $3,000 and $10,000 to repair.
+Horizontal cracks indicate structural damage, usually costing between $3,000 and $10,000 to repair.

 Many crawlspace and basement walls in New York are made of concrete blocks, and cracks can form in stair-step patterns along the contours of the blocks.
 These cracks develop from differential settling, a process by which a portion of your foundation loses support underneath and sinks further into the ground than the rest of your home.
 This is common in New York because of the highly expansive clay soil and above-average rainfall.

-Stair-step cracks usually require underpinning to restore stabilization, a process that can total anywhere from $5,000 to $20,000.
+Stair-step cracks usually require underpinning to restore stabilization, which can total anywhere from $5,000 to $20,000.

-Foundation cracks are generally easy to identify in crawlspaces and basements.
-You can complete a quick, visible inspection to check for them.
+Foundation cracks are generally easy to identify in crawlspaces and basements, and you can complete a quick, visible inspection to check for them.
 Cracks on slabs are more challenging, but you can often see the results of cracking on the visible strip of concrete outside.

 The pipes beneath your slab can crack in response to soil expansion.
 And contraction or burst if they become too cold in the New York winter temperatures.